Carnaby Street (radio programme): Radio Caroline Link up

 In November 2014, as part of the 50th birthday celebrations of Radio Caroline, Manx Radio joined with Radio Caroline for an anniversary link up, part of which included Williams hosting a special transmission of Carnaby Street from onboard Caroline's floating base, the MV Ross Revenge, moored on the River Blackwater, Essex.

 This association has seen further broadcasts of Carnaby Street from the Ross Revenge and in turn has subsequently lead to numerous collaborations between Manx Radio and Radio Caroline.

 Marine Offences Act Commemorative Broadcast

-To mark 50th anniversary of the passing into law of the Marine Broadcasting Offences Act in 1967, Carnaby Street broadcast live from Radio Caroline on Saturday 12 August 2017.
+To mark 50th anniversary of the passing into law of the Marine Broadcasting Offences Act 1967, Carnaby Street broadcast live from Radio Caroline on Saturday 12 August 2017.
 This was part of a wider Radio Caroline commemorative weekend with an exhibition at Royal Theatre, Clacton-on-Sea, in addition to which Williams broadcast his Manx Radio Breakfast Show from Caroline's studio on board the MV Ross Revenge on Monday 14 August, to mark fifty years to the day when the act came into law.